SVRGNxMAZ/SVRGNxMAZ/README.md

 - 👋 Hi, I’m @SVRGNxMAZ
 - 👀 I’m interested in Programming, gaming, problem solving and etc..
 - 🌱 I’m currently learning c, c++, c# and wanted to try other language.
-- 💞️ I’m looking to collaborate on my project for my final sem project which is course registration system.
 - 📫 How to reach me, don't worry just email at my edu email = akramzaki@raudah.usim.edu.my

 <!---